themattbirch/Portfolio/src/content/posts/tips-small-business-owners-create-value-proposition.md

 To give your business the best chance of survival, it's vital to create a compelling value proposition that separates you from your competitors.
 Here are some tips to accomplish exactly that.

-## Best practices, strategies for creating a value proposition for small businesses
+## Best Practices For Creating A Value Proposition

 (Medium and large businesses that have grown enough to fall into that category generally don't need help with their value proposition, so we're going to focus on small ones.
 But these tips would generally apply for all businesses as a whole.)